AliYoussef97/Mean-Teacher-Semi-Supervised-Semantic-Segmentation/README.md

 # Mean Teacher - Semi-Supervised Semantic Segmentation

-This is an implementation of the Semi-Supervised Mean Teacher algorithim developed by Curious AI ([Paper](https://arxiv.org/abs/1703.01780),[Github Repository](https://github.com/CuriousAI/mean-teacher)).
+This is an implementation of the Semi-Supervised Mean Teacher algorithm developed by Curious AI ([Paper](https://arxiv.org/abs/1703.01780),[Github Repository](https://github.com/CuriousAI/mean-teacher)).

-A DeepLabv3 model was used, with a pretraiend Resnet50 backbone in this implementation.
-The model was trained on the [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/), with 20% laballed data (10% and 5% were also used, and found identical results to 20% laballed data).
+A DeepLabv3 model was used, with a pre-traiend Resnet50 backbone in this implementation.
+The model was trained on the [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/), with 20% labelled data (10% and 5% were also used, and found identical results to 20% labelled data).

-It is adivsable not to decrease the image size, as DeepLabv3 recommended minimum image size is [(224,224)](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/).
+It is advisable not to decrease the image size, as DeepLabv3 recommended minimum image size is [(224,224)](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/).
 ## Tunable Hyper-Parameters:

 There are a few Hyper-Parameters that if further tuned, could potentially lead to better results:

 - Learning-rate.
-- Learing Rate Consine Annealing Schedule Ramp-down.
+- Learning Rate Cosine Annealing Schedule Ramp-down.
-- The optimzier used was Adam, however, RMSprop gave very similar results, and could potentially be better than Adam   if a detialed tuning is performed.
+- The optimizer used was Adam, however, RMSprop gave very similar results, and could potentially be better than Adam if a detailed tuning is performed.
 - EMA alpha
-- Consistency, Mean-Teacher authors advided that if MSE is used for the consistency loss, the consistencyw eight should bte the number of classes or number of classes squared.
+- Consistency, Mean-Teacher authors advise that if MSE is used for consistency loss, the consistency weight should be the number of classes or the number of classes squared.
 - Consistency ramp-up (The number of epochs where consistency weight gradually increases)

-## Dependancies
+## Dependencies

 `torch`\
 `torchvision`\